Sid-352/Rhizome/README.md

 ## Setup & Installation Guide

-Follow these steps to get the remote up and running.
+**If you are not utilizing the pre-compiled binaries**, follow these steps to get the remote up and running.
+Otherwise skip to `4.` for both Steps.

 ### Step 1: The PC Server